A common occurrence in Alabama in all months of the year is severe weather – tornadoes, thunderstorms, hurricanes, winter weather, etc.

 Winter weather events are somewhat rare across the region, but are certainly not out of the question.
 Tuscaloosa averages only less than an inch of winter precipitation per year, and most winter weather events are minor.
 However, any accumulation of ice on the roads could be a significant hazard and cripple the region for a couple of days.

 With the Black Warrior River flowing right through the heart of Tuscaloosa, as well as near downtown Northport, there is always a risk for river flooding, but major flood events have been rare occurrences for the area.
+Flash flooding in low-lying areas, on streets, and beside creeks has been know to happen due to thunderstorms and hurricanes.
+Flash flooding in low-lying areas, on streets, and beside creeks has been know to happen due to thunderstorms and hurricanes.

-Finally, some places in neighboring counties have had earthquakes measure on the Richter Scale, but all of them have been too small to cause any damage.
+Some places in neighboring counties have had earthquakes measure on the Richter Scale, but all of them have been too small to cause any damage.
 However, scientists in 2014 predicted a major earthquake will happen with the epicenter between Memphis, Tenn., and St. Louis, Mo., which could impact parts of Alabama sometime in the future.